- Changes in bowel habits

 - Pain during sex or bleeding after

-It's the most lethal women's cancer and the sixth most common cause of cancer death in Australia, but it seems we just don't know enough about ovarian cancer.
+It's the most lethal women's cancer and the sixth most common cause of cancer death for women in Australia, but it seems we just don't know enough about ovarian cancer.

-In fact in a recent study commissioned by Ovarian Cancer Australia Teal Ribbon Day in February, research found that a shocking 40 percent of us don't know how to recognise the symptoms of the disease.
+In fact in a study commissioned by Ovarian Cancer Australia Teal Ribbon Day in February 2019, research found that a shocking 40 per cent of us don't know how to recognise the symptoms of the disease.